mburolla/siu-java-assignments/java-III-assignments.md

 ```

 ### Ex.
 5 People to File
-Write a Java Program that contains the list of people (below) and writes this data to a file
+Write a Java program that contains the list of people (below) and writes this data to a file
 named `output-1.txt`.

 People: